minirust/minirust/README.md

 - It is *not* UB to dereference a null, unaligned, or dangling raw pointer.
 In other words, `addr_of!(*ptr)` is always defined.
   However, if the `*ptr` place expression is being offset, that still needs to happen in-bounds, and actual loads/stores need to be sufficiently aligned.
-- It is *not* always UB to create a reference or `Box` to an invalid value, or one that is dangling.
+- It is *not* always UB to create a reference or `Box` to an invalid value.
-  However, it *is* UB to create a reference or `Box` to an *uninhabited type*, or one that is null or unaligned.
+  However, it *is* UB to create a reference or `Box` to an *uninhabited type*, or one that is dangling or unaligned.
   Moreover, when evaluating an `&[mut]` value expression, dangling references are UB.
   (Dangling references nested in fields will likely also become UB when the aliasing model is added.)